 For radio she was in Precious Bane and extracts from The Old Curiosity Shop for the BBC.
 She has also filmed many commercials for such companies as Dettol, Vanish, VW, B and Q, Halifax, Natwest and more.

 Louise is also a playwright.
 She has written three plays, Trace, which was recently selected and performed as a rehearsed reading at The Tristan Bates Theatre as part of the 12 days of Christmas festival, Fire blight selected for PlayWrought#5 Arcola Theatre 2017 and Four O’ clock flowers which is currently on a second read at The Bush Theatre.
 Her next play ‘Flyology’ is about Ada Lovelace who along with Charles Babbage, went on to create the first ever computer programme.
+This is in the early stages of script development.

 In Autumn 2016 she also co -created, produced and starred in her one woman show Can you hear me running? at The Pleasance Theatre London written by Jo Harper.
 The Read some of the great responses here: https://wordpress.com/page/canyouhearmerunning.wordpress.com/385